Gloria Calderón Kellett

-Gloria Calderón Kellett is an American writer, producer, director and actress.
+Gloria Calderón Kellett (born April 11, 1975) is an American writer, producer, director and actress.

 She is best known as the executive producer, co-creator, co-showrunner, director, and actress on the sitcom One Day at a Time.
 Her Amazon Original series, With Love, is the first series coming out of a deal between her company, Glonation and Amazon Studios.
 Along with Blumhouse Television and Spotify, Glonation is also producing The Horror of Dolores Roach based on the Gimlet podcast.

 The daughter of Cuban immigrants, Calderón Kellett graduated from Loyola Marymount University and went on to earn a master's degree in Theatre from the University of London.
 She spent her early years as a writer/producer on shows including Devious Maids, Rules of Engagement, and How I Met Your Mother.
 Her acting credits include Jane the Virgin, Angie Tribeca, Dead to Me, How I Met Your Mother, and One Day at a Time.
 She also appeared as a narrator on Drunk History (New Orleans).
 In directing, Calderón Kellett has worked on episodes of One Day at a Time, Mr. Iglesias, Merry Happy Whatever, United We Fall, and the Mad About You revival.
 Her first feature film We Were There, Too co-written by Natasha Rothwell is set up at HBO Max.

-She is an ambassador for the non-profit ReFrame and launched a "Hollywood 101" web series with Buzzfeed's PeroLike.

 Early life and education

 Kellett was born in Portland, Oregon on April 11, 1975.
 She is Cuban in ancestry.
 Kellett grew up in Beaverton, Oregon and San Diego, California.
 She graduated from University of San Diego High School.
 Kellett graduated from Loyola Marymount University in 1997 with a BA in Communications and Theater Arts.
 She also attended courses at the Writers Boot Camp in Santa Monica, CA.

 Kellett was awarded a Kennedy Center/ACTF Achievement in Playwriting Award for her first play, Plane Strangers, which also went on to win the Del Rey Players Achievement in Playwriting Award, and the LMU Playwright of the Year Award.
-Kellett went on to earn a MA in Theatre from Goldsmith College, University of London.
+Kellett went on to earn an MA in Theatre from Goldsmith College, University of London.
 Her play, When Words Are Many was a finalist for the London Writers Award (Waterstone's Prize).
 Her co-authored play Dance Like No One's Looking won the International Student Playscript Competition, judged and awarded by Sir Alan Ayckbourn.
 While in London, she worked at the Royal Court Theater and LIFT (the London International Festival of Theatre).